opensearch-project/project-website/_posts/2022-04-07-launching-open-source-operator-for-openSearch.markdown

 ### Overview

 Since the launch of the OpenSearch project, a fully open-source K8s Operator has been a [popular request](https://discuss.opendistrocommunity.dev/t/kubernetes-operator-support-for-the-fork/5267)  with the community.
-We are happy to announce the [beta release](https://github.com/Opster/opensearch-k8s-operator/releases/tag/v0.9) for the OpenSearch Operator.
+We are happy to announce the [release](https://github.com/Opster/opensearch-k8s-operator/releases/tag/v0.9) for the OpenSearch Operator.

 The [OpenSearch Operator](https://github.com/Opster/opensearch-k8s-operator) is a fully open-source Kubernetes Operator, licensed as Apache 2.0, and is used for automating the deployment, provisioning, management, and orchestration of OpenSearch clusters and OpenSearch dashboards.